nickolashkraus/nickolaskraus-io/site/content/articles/fixing-a-corrupt-fit-file-from-a-garmin-watch.md

 ---
-title: "Fixing a corrupt FIT file from a Garmin watch"
+title: "Fixing a Corrupt FIT File from a Garmin Watch"
 date: 2022-04-05T00:00:00-06:00
 draft: false
 description: Steps for fixing a corrupt FIT file from a Garmin watch.